julia-dizhak/god-frontend-code-test/README.md

 -   If you use our design system component library, [VCC-UI](https://vcc-ui.vercel.app/)
 -   If you add a filter bar on the top to filter cars by `bodyType`

-## To run locally

-Open a new terminal window and navigate to the folder.
-Run `npm install & npm run dev`.
-This will install all packages and start the blog in localhost:3000.

 ## Todo